 The Cheese

-Modern commercial pies can have up to a pound of cheese on them, a statistic caused in part by the US government’s subsidies to the dairy industry.
-It turns out, the US government has lobbied and paid corporations like Pizza Hut and Dominos to add as much cheese as possible to their pies as a way of shrinking the gargantuan US cheese surplus.
+Modern commercial pies can have up to a pound of cheese on them, a quantity caused in part by the US government’s subsidies to the dairy industry.
+The US government has lobbied and paid corporations like Pizza Hut and Domino’s to add as much cheese as possible to their pies to shrink the gargantuan US cheese surplus.
 There’s so much extra cheese, they’re even sticking it in the crust!

-Lots of vegans have had the experience of ordering a pizza without cheese.
-And then getting a pie covered in cheese anyway.
+Lots of vegans have had the experience of ordering a pizza without cheese and getting a pie covered in cheese anyway.
 A common explanation: “Oh, I thought you meant no extra cheese.”
-Even though a cheeseless pizza covered in tomato sauce and veggies is totally delicious, it’s almost impossible for most people (and especially, it would seem, employees at pizza joints) to conceive of such a pie.
+Fun fact: The original cheeseless pizza, called Pizza Marinara, was created in 1734 in Naples.
+This dish featured the winning combo of tomato, oregano, olive oil, and garlic.

 The Meat

-A second source of saturated fat and chronic disease from pizza is processed meat.
+A second source of saturated fat and a risk factor for chronic disease from pizza is processed meat.
 Pepperoni and sausage sourced from factory farms are among the most popular pizza toppings in the US.
-And it’s not uncommon to also find chicken, meatballs, ham, bacon, and anchovies.
-Processed meats like these can increase your risk of heart failure, especially the red meats.
-Red meat has triple the levels of TMAO or trimethylamine N-oxide, a byproduct of red meat consumption formed by gut bacteria during digestion and linked to heart disease.
+And it’s not uncommon to also find chicken, meatballs, ham, and bacon.
+Meats, especially red and processed meats, can increase the risk of heart failure.
+A 2018 study found that people who ate red meat daily had triple the levels of trimethylamine N-oxide (TMAO) compared to those who got their protein from white meat or non-meat sources.
+TMAO, a byproduct of red meat consumption formed by gut bacteria during digestion, is increasingly seen as a key risk factor for heart disease.

 The Crust